 These days, just about anyone can create their own videos, but that doesn’t mean everyone should.
 Before creating your next video, you want to identify the right approach to video production for your brand.
 There are 5 key things you should do before creating your next video.

-Brand identity, business goals and overall organizational messaging should all be considered before creating video.
+Brand identity, business goals, and overall organizational messaging should all be considered before creating a video.
 The right approach to video can drive sales and increase positive brand awareness.
 On the other hand, the wrong approach may cost you money and potentially damage to your brand’s image.

 5 Things You Should Do Before Creating Your Next Video